-The candidate's contributions to the dossier (CV and Candidate Impact Statement) must be finalized before the review by the dean.
-Departments may establish earlier deadlines in their guidelines.
-While candidates are not permitted to update their CVs during the promotion review, the president's committee may request an update from the candidate as part of its review of the dossier.
+The candidate's contributions to the dossier (CV and Candidate Impact Statement) must be finalized before the review by the executive committee.
+If a candidate wishes to update their CV after promotion review has already started, then they must put the updated CV in the Other Supplemental Materials folder.
+The CV must be dated, and updates must be highlighted.
+The president's committee may request an update from the candidate as part of its review of the dossier.